 Based on the previous description of the different pins in serial interface mode, conversion data can be read out of the device in several different ways.
-Some example recommendations are provided as follows:
+Some example recommendations are provided below:

-- The conversion data can be read out of the device using only one of the two serial output lines, DOUTA or DOUTB.
+The conversion data can be read out of the device using only one of the two serial output lines, DOUTA or DOUTB.
 In this case, using DOUTA for output data read back is recommended because channel 1 data appear first on DOUTA followed by the data for other channels in ascending order.
-To read the data for all channels, provide a total of 16 × 6 = 96 SCLK cycles for the ADS8586S.
-This entire data frame can be created within a single CS pulse or each group of 16 SCLK cycles can be individually framed by the CS signal.
-The primary disadvantage of using just one data line for reading conversion data is that the throughput is reduced if a data read operation is performed after conversion.
-Figure 69 shows this operation. - Alternatively, only DOUTB can be used for reading the conversion data from all channels.
-In this case, everything else remains the same and the output bit stream contains data for all channels in the following order: channels 4, 5, 6, 1, 2, and 3 for the ADS8586S.
-Figure 69 shows this operation.
+To read the data for all channels, provide a total of 18 x 8 = 144 SCLK cycles.
+This entire data frame can be created within a single CS pulse or each group of 18 SCLK cycles can be individually framed by the CS signal.
+The primary disadvantage of using just one data line for reading conversion data is that the throughput is reduced if a data read operation is performed after conversion. \boxtimes 69 shows this operation.

+• Alternatively, only DOUTB can be used for reading the conversion data from all channels.
+In this case, everything else remains the same and the output bit stream contains data for all channels in the following order: channels 5, 6, 7, 8, 1, 2, 3, and 4. ☑ 69 shows this operation.

-Figure 69.
+图 69.
 Data Read Back in the Serial Interface Using Either DOUTA or DOUTB Timing Diagram